top of page

 Poetry, Music & Delightful Media Beyond the Digital: The Bodily Press

-Photo by poet Denver Butson
+Photo of Eliot Cardinaux by poet Denver Butson

-While he had been writing poetry on his own for 6 years prior, it was not until he met Ruth Lebson, the poet in residence at the conservatory at the time, that his interest in the medium blossomed.
+Cardinaux describes a potent feeling of disillusionment emerging from the disappearance of physical media, paired with an increasing skepticism of the digital world.
+He has a bachelor’s degree in contemporary improvisation from the New England Conservatory in Boston.
+“I couldn’t shake the feeling that the internet was as difficult to trust as it was ubiquitous,” he said.
+While he had been writing poetry on his own for 6 years prior, it was not until he met Ruth Lepson, the poet in residence at the conservatory at the time, that his interest in the medium blossomed.
+“My understanding that there's a world for poetry began to grow,” Cardinaux said.

 In 2018, The Bodily Press broadened its horizons and began operating as a record label as well, after Cardinaux released his first solo album on CD, “Sweet Beyond Witness,” of piano compositions, improvisations, and spoken poetry.
+“Everything was becoming digitized, I wanted to create a place where physical media was still a thing,” he said.
+The Bodily Press is a loyal outlet for artists pushing boundaries in the written and spoken word, sound, music, & other media.

 • The Etcetera Variations: Poems For and With Musicians, a full-length paperback by Brooklyn poet, Denver Butson, who has read these poems with musicians such as Mat Maneri, Lucian Ban, and Marc Ribot

-Written by Cassandra Mayer - November 8th, 2024
+Written by Cassandra Mayer - November 8th, 2024, Updated by Mark Brumberg - November 5, 2025.

 Recent News